raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

 Voila!

-To recap what we have accomplished: We are processing the data step by step, just like our original pipeline approach, but we are also handling the locations one by one without processing the entire data set in each step, just like our single pass approach.
+To recap what we have accomplished: We are processing the data step by step, just like our original staged approach, but we are also handling the locations one by one without processing the entire data set in each step, just like our single pass approach.

 We have harvested the best parts of each approach.